somhi/PCXT_DeMiSTify/de10lite/README.md

 * **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.

-**Additional hardware required**:
+**Additional hardware required** (see pinout connections below):

+- PS/2 keyboard & mouse connected to GPIO: **I had serious problems with keyboard giving me lots of errors.
+It was related to GND wiring.
+Make sure to connect the PS2 GND to the Arduino headers GND.**
+- MicroSD card reader connected to GPIO
-- PS/2 Keyboard connected to GPIO
+- Sound interface (I2S or Delta-sigma) connected to GPIO